Skip to main content

 Receive task

-messageRef is required.
-The runtime subscribes to the Temporal signal "message:" + <resolved name>; an empty name produces a subscription that no publish can ever match, leaving the task waiting forever.
+messageRef is required — an empty message name produces a subscription that no publish can match, leaving the task waiting forever.
 The validator rejects receive tasks without a messageRef.

 Example